Get weekly tips, recipes, and my Herbal Jumpstart e-course! Sign up for free today.

 Many hot or inflamed skin conditions are a good match for chickweed.
 Redness, irritation, and itchiness can be soothed with a topical poultice of the fresh plant.
 Herbalists report using chickweed successfully with eczema, boils, and many insect bites or stings, such as those of mosquitoes and bees.

 Chickweed also calms angry red wounds, blisters, or scrapes, and is even said to pull out splinters.
+I especially love chickweed salve for itchy conditions.
+More on how to make that in just a bit.

 So far we’ve mainly discussed using chickweed topically for external signs of heat and irritation, but chickweed can also be used internally for the same types of symptoms.
 Dry and irritated lungs can result in spasmodic and unproductive coughs.
 In this case, the cough is actually a reaction to the irritated lung tissue.
 Chickweed can be used as a tincture, oxymel, or tea to restore moisture and bring cooling relief to the lungs.